judasgutenberg/spellingbee/README.md

 This is a modification of Open Spelling Bee that accepts the sourcecode for the day's New York Times Spelling Bee, parsing out the data to produce an offline version for detached play.
-This allows you to play without screwing things up for your wife who also plays!
+This allows you to play without screwing things up for your spouse who also plays on that same account!